-Our study aims to build trust in future river exports of nutrients (i.e. nitrogen and phosphorus), plastics (i.e. micro and macro), and chemicals (i.e. triclosan and diclofenac) under climatedriven hydrological changes on the sub-basin scale worldwide.
+Our study aims to build trust in future river exports of nutrients (i.e. nitrogen and phosphorus), plastics (i.e. micro and macro), and chemicals (i.e. triclosan and diclofenac) under climate-driven hydrological changes on the sub-basin scale worldwide.
 We define coastal water pollution as river exports of pollutants to seas (in loads).
-We used a soft-coupled water quantity (Variable Infiltration Capacity model; VIC) and water quality (MARINA-Multi) model system, driven by five GCMs, to simulate river exports of six pollutants in 2010 and 2050.
-We followed an economic-driven and high global warming scenario: Shared Socioeconomic Pathway 5 and Representative Concentration Pathway 8.5 (SSP5-RCP8.5).
+We used a softcoupled water quantity (variable infiltration capacity model; VIC [34, 35]) and WQ (MARINA-Multi [18]) model system, driven by five GCMs, to simulate river exports of six pollutants in 2010 and 2050.
+We followed an economy-driven and high global warming scenario: Shared Socioeconomic Pathway 5 [36] and Representative Concentration Pathway 8.5 [37] (SSP5-RCP8.5) [38].
 Then, we developed and applied a new approach to build trust in projected trends in coastal water pollution across GCMs and pollutants.
 Focusing on multiple pollutants simultaneously is important for two main reasons.
-First, since pollutants may have different sources and pathways, they may respond differently to climate-driven hydrological uncertainties.
-Second, real-world exposures are typically to multiple pollutants, highlighting the need to understand the robustness of multi-pollutant trends under climate-driven hydrological uncertainties.
-This could support the development of environmental policies that are resilient to climate-driven uncertainties.
-Our study contributes to the first global-scale water quality model intercomparison effort as proposed by the Water Quality (WQ) sector of the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP) which is an international collaborative effort that assesses climate change impacts. (https://www.isimip.org/).
+First, since pollutants may have different sources and pathways, they may respond differently to climate-driven hydrological uncertainties [39].
+Second, real-world exposures are typically to multiple pollutants [17, 18], highlighting the need to understand the robustness of multipollutant trends under climate-driven hydrological uncertainties.
+This could support the development of environmental policies that are resilient to climatedriven uncertainties.
+Our study contributes to the first global-scale WQ model intercomparison effort as proposed by the WQ sector of the Inter-Sectoral Impact Model Intercomparison Project (ISIMIP) which is an international collaborative effort that assesses climate change impacts. (www.isimip.org/).